haugjo/erics/README.md

 ERICS is model-agnostic.
 Hence, you may use the parameters of any predictive model.
 To add another predictive model, you need to substitute the placeholders ``### ADD YOUR OWN MODEL HERE ###`` in *erics.py* accordingly.

 **Note**: We consider normally distributed model parameters in this implementation.
-If you require a different parameter distribution, you may specify ERICS according to the paper.
+However, you may specify ERICS for any parameter distribution and predictive model, as described in the paper [1].

 If you want to contribute your instantiation of ERICS to this repository, please feel free to issue a pull request or send us an email.

 ## Related Papers
-[1] Haug, Johannes, et al. ["Leveraging Model Inherent Variable Importance for Stable Online Feature Selection."](https://dl.acm.org/doi/abs/10.1145/3394486.3403200) Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
+[2] Haug, Johannes, et al. ["Leveraging Model Inherent Variable Importance for Stable Online Feature Selection."](https://dl.acm.org/doi/abs/10.1145/3394486.3403200) Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
 2020.